 While not at work you may see me relaxing in nature, playing tennis or frisbee, exploring the good eats in Chicago, reveling in the music scene, and spending time with friends.
 I also love to cook, watch movies and various shows, play video games, and crochet!
 There is nothing better than letting my heart lead the day and open it up to new opportunities and discoveries.

-Halley, Care Coordinator
+Elizabeth, Care Coordinator